Skip to content

 2. Cellular phone numbers are quite lengthy and usually of more than 10 digits and difficult to note down and remember.

-3. It is a very small instrument and there are chances of missing or loosing it.
+3. It is a very small instrument and there are chances of missing or losing it.

-4. It’s wrong use, particularly while driving may cause accident.
+4. Its wrong to use, particularly while driving may cause an accident.

 1. Scanning.
-Most of the fax machines work on the principles of electronic engineering and use photoelectrical scanning system.
-Its main objective is to develop electronic analog signals and publish document page and the images are analysed into small particles, so electronic analog signals are created
+Most fax machines work on the principles of electronic engineering and use photoelectrical scanning system.
+Its main objective is to develop electronic analog signals and publish document pages and the images are analyzed into small particles, so electronic analog signals are created.
+(BCom Forms of Modern Communication Notes Study Material)

 2. Recording.
 Like scanning, most of the recorders are of electronic engineering nature.
 Their shape is like a cylinder.